 Beyond the ordinary

 Sears’ vocal ability has drawn praise across generations.
-Seven-time Grammy winner Sky Keetonhas described him as “a musical genius — a once-in-a-lifetime talent,” emphasizing that his voice is “soul defined.”
-Soul legend Timmy Thomas echoed that assessment, calling Sears “everything missing in music today,” and praising the emotional honesty and commitment he brings to every performance.
+Angie Stone remarked, “Excited to hear a singer with a voice like this in the 21st century.”
+Seven-time Grammy winner Sky Keeton has described Sears as “a musical genius — a once-in-a-lifetime talent,” emphasizing that his voice is “soul defined.”
+Soul legend Timmy Thomas echoed that assessment, calling Sears “everything missing in music today” and praising the emotional honesty and commitment he brings to every performance.

 Hip Hop is not an accessory in Sears’ music — it is structural.
-Dirty South cadence, bounce, and realism inform how he places vocals, builds rhythm, and approaches subject matter.
-His writing reflects the adult Southern lineage of UGK, Scarface, JT Money, T.I., and Boosie Badazz, alongside the independent Southern blueprint associated with Master P. Sears also draws inspiration from modern hip-hop aesthetics, citing Playboi Carti not for vocal delivery but for mood, repetition, energy, and emotional minimalism — elements he translates into Contemporary R&B form rather than rap performance.
+Dirty South cadence, bounce, repetition, and realism inform how he places vocals, builds rhythm, and approaches subject matter.
+His writing reflects the adult Southern lineage of UGK, Scarface, JT Money, T.I., and Boosie Badazz, alongside the independent Southern blueprint associated with Master P. Sears also draws inspiration from modern hip-hop aesthetics, citing Playboi Carti not for vocal delivery, but for mood, repetition, energy, and emotional minimalism — elements he translates into Contemporary R&B form rather than rap performance.

 Sears’ career began unusually early.
-As a child and teenager, he performed professionally before high school, singing as well as playing instruments from the outset, while receiving rare, direct, in-person mentorship.
+As a child and teenager, he performed professionally before high school, singing and playing instruments from the outset while receiving rare, direct, in-person mentorship.
 Among the mentors who worked directly with him were Solomon Burke, Marvin Sease, Denise LaSalle, Hubert Sumlin, and W.C.
 Clark.
 Burke famously crowned him “King” after hearing him sing, stating: “Reggie Sears is the future.
 When I heard him sing, I knew he was touched by God.
 You don’t teach what’s in his voice — it’s a blessing.
 That’s why I crown him King.”
 The name was not branding, but recognition of voice, presence, and emotional authority.

-From 2007 through the early 2010s, Sears emerged as a modern Southern Soul artist blending Contemporary R&B, Neo-Soul, Dirty South Hip Hop, Gospel-rooted vocal phrasing, and Pop-driven hooks — work that directly led to the creation and naming of Ghetto Soul.
+From 2007 through the early 2010s, Sears emerged as a modern Southern Soul artist blending Contemporary R&B, Neo-Soul, Dirty South Hip Hop, Gospel-rooted vocal phrasing, and pop-driven hooks — work that directly led to the creation and naming of Ghetto Soul.
 During this period, he collaborated with Black Zack on one of the earliest Southern Soul rap albums, helping open a lane that fused soul’s emotional core with street-rooted realism and hip-hop structure.
 He scored consistent Southern Soul and Urban radio play with records such as “Drawers Off,” “Dirty Dancer,” and the award-winning slow jam “You Betrayed Me,” which earned Best Male Vocal Performance from Soul-Patrol in 2011.

 Across a career spanning nearly 25 years, Reggie King Sears has remained rooted in voice, authorship, and lived Southern experience — operating squarely in the modern Contemporary R&B lane while honoring the culture that shaped him.